Meet Your Sheriff

-During his law enforcement career, Sheriff Nichols has completed almost 2,500 hours of law enforcement training and education, including supervision and management.
+During his law enforcement career, Sheriff Nichols has completed over 2,500 hours of law enforcement training and education, including supervision and management.
 His training includes Supervision Levels 1, 2, and 3, Management Levels 1, 2, and 3, Chief Executive Training, Law Enforcement Certification Manager’s Course, Law Enforcement Certification Assessor's Course, Terminal Agency Coordinator Certification, Security and Integrity, Managerial Liability & E.E.O.C., Employee Discipline & Employee Performance, Leadership/Management Role of the Chief, Department Organization, Police Manpower Allocation & Community Policing, Developing Policies, Budgeting for Executives, and Human Resources.
 Upon being elected, Sheriff Nichols was mandated to attend the 160 hour Sheriffs-Elect Academy that covers many different topics related to Sheriff's Office operations, which includes the numerous unfunded mandates that the office requires.
 A few of those mandates are listed at the bottom of the page.

 Sheriff Nichols believes in serving and protecting our county by working with the community to achieve this goal.
 He is proud to serve the county in the highest capacity possible.
 He is deeply grateful for the opportunity to serve as the Sheriff of Rabun County.